virteal/l8/README.md

-    .fail               -- true if task done but with an error .error              -- last raised error (ie last thrown exception) .result             -- result of last executed step .results            -- array of results of forked tasks .timeout( milli )   -- cancel task if it is not done in time .sleep( milli )     -- block on step for a while, then move to next step .wait( promise )    -- block task until some lock opens, promise agnostic
+    .fail               -- true if task done but with an error .error              -- last raised error (ie last thrown exception) .result             -- result of last executed step .timeout( milli )   -- cancel task if it is not done in time .sleep( milli )     -- block on step for a while, then move to next step .wait( promise )    -- block task until some lock opens, promise agnostic